 Here are my safety tips when using regular taxis in Bucharest: make sure the driver turns on the meter when starting the ride and get out if he doesn’t or says it’s not working.
 Have small notes (1-5-10 Lei) on you to pay the fare as one of the most often used tricks is drivers saying they don’t have change.
 Avoid at all costs picking up taxis waiting in the Old Town/Lipscani area or North Train Station - they're the ones trying to scam tourists by overcharging.
 Try to be, as much as possible, informed about your route or at least have Google Maps ready when using a standard taxi.

 Taxi drivers in Bucharest can be a challenge, like everywhere else in the world, but not if you have a local friend to give you tips :)

 8. Bucharest metro & public transport

-The subway network of Bucharest (called metrou) is uncomplicated, reliable, easy-to-use and fairly cheap.
+The subway network of Bucharest (metrou) is reliable, easy-to-use and fairly cheap.
 It’s by far the best way to get around Bucharest followed by taxis, even though it may be very crowded during morning and afternoon peak hours.

 There are 4 lines (M1-4) but the ones important for tourists are M1 (yellow) and M2 (blue).
 Getting on the right metro should be easy as there is only one train running on each line in a single direction.
 If in doubt, ask locals waiting.
 All metro stations are underground and are marked with an ‘M’ on a white square.